ziolkowskid06/Algorithms/README.md

 # Algorithms
-This repository present different types of algorithms.
+This repository presents different types of algorithms.